-When an emergency occurs, a public safety official can use Integrated Public Alert and Warning System (IPAWS)-compatible computer software program to send an alert to people in their community.
+When an emergency occurs, a public safety official can use an IPAWS-compatible computer software program to send an alert to people in their community.
 The alert goes through the internet to the IPAWS-Open Platform for Emergency Networks (IPAWS-OPEN), which ensures that the alert was sent from an authorized source.
 IPAWS-OPEN then routes the alert to cell towers, radio and television broadcasters, road signs, sirens, etc. to maximize the chance that individuals who need to be alerted are notified.

 Computer gaming systems, digital signs, siren systems, internet search engines, social sharing websites, and instant messaging are all examples of technologies that are beginning to use IPAWS to deliver life-saving emergency alerts to the public.

-Private sector partners are comprised of representatives from companies with recognized equities in the alert and warning field.
+Private-sector partners are representatives from companies with recognized equities in the alert and warning field.
 Because the majority of the infrastructure needed to accomplish the IPAWS mission is owned and operated by the private sector, the private sector is a key partner in the development and implementation of IPAWS.

 Alert Origination Service Providers are developers that furnish the software interface that alerting authorities use to generate CAP messages.

-Commercial Mobile Service Providers are wireless carriers who voluntarily participate in the Wireless Emergency Alerts (WEA) system.
+Commercial Mobile Service Providers are wireless carriers who voluntarily participate in the Wireless Emergency Alerts system.

-National Weather Service (NWS) Systems can be used to leverage the National Oceanic and Atmospheric Administration’s (NOAA) Weather Radio and other National Weather Service dissemination systems.
+National Weather Service Systems can be used to leverage the National Oceanic and Atmospheric Administration’s Weather Radio and other NWS dissemination systems.

-Internet Service Providers are developers that will leverage the IPAWS All-Hazards Information Feed
+Internet Service Providers are developers that leverage the IPAWS All-Hazards Information Feed.